This is How Much Instagram Influencers Really Cost

 So what exactly is a fair asking rate?
 How do you present your value to potential partners?
 What are important things to consider when agreeing on a collaboration?

 In this post, we’ll be covering exactly how much influencers are charging and exactly what they’re charging for.

 Let’s Talk Money: Calculating the Cost of Instagram Influencers

 In the earliest days of influencer marketing, rising social stars would take on brand partnerships in exchange for free product.

 Those days are long gone — while there are many micro-influencers still willing to exchange free product for promotion, today’s biggest Instagram influencers are charging major bucks to create posts for brands as their accounts have become their main source of income.

-There’s no questions social media influencers have become indispensable for brand campaigns, especially on Instagram.
+There’s no question that social media influencers have become indispensable for brand campaigns, especially on Instagram.

 So how do you come up with a fair price when there’s so many factors to consider?